AdobeDocs/commerce-admin.en/help/getting-started/guide-overview.md

 {style="table-layout:auto"}

-It does not cover the more detailed capabilities of Adobe Commerce and Magento Open Source.
+It does not cover the more detailed capabilities of Adobe Commerce.

 ## Additional documentation